 Your camera has a setting called White Balance.
 It’s the way it understands what color temperature of light it should “see” as white.

-When you go into your camera’s menu and find the White Balance section you will see there are a number of ways it can identify what is white.
+When you go into your camera’s menu and find the White Balance section you will see there are several ways it can identify what is white.
 There will be an automatic setting, several presets based on your primary light source and a couple of methods to get to the precise white balance of the light.

 If you reduce the color temperature on the camera to below that of the light source you will cool the scene.
 But if you raise the camera’s color temperature above that of the light source you will warm the scene.